Truck Crash Lawyers Helping California Victims

 In California, you may hold a defendant jointly and severally liable with regard to economic damages.
 For example, if a big rig collided with a tractor-trailer, and the tractor-trailer jackknifed, you might bring in both the driver of the big rig and the driver of the tractor-trailer to improve your chance of recovering the full scope of your damages.
 Each defendant that bears some degree of responsibility will be only severally liable for noneconomic damages like pain and suffering, mental anguish, and loss of enjoyment of life.

 Trucking insurers and attorneys will look for ways to blame others, including accident victims, even when a jackknife accident is clearly the fault of a truck driver or trucking company.
 Our principal, Travis G. Black, previously worked in the insurance industry and understands how insurance adjusters think.
-If you suffered injuries or a loved one was killed in a jackknife accident in the Sacramento area, you should consult us.
+If you suffered injuries or a loved one was killed in a jackknife accident in the California area, you should consult us.
 We provide skillful legal representation from our Folsom office.
-To obtain a free consultation with a motor vehicle collision lawyer, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+To obtain a free consultation with a Folsom truck accident lawyer, call Travis G. Black & Associates at 916-962-2896 or contact us online.